-Montana is the 44th most populous and the 4th most extensive of the United States.
+Montana is the 43rd most populous and the 4th most extensive of the 50 states of the United States.
 It lies is in the Northwestern United States.
 Montana attained statehood on November 8, 1889, becoming the 41st state to join the union.
-It has four (4) bordering states that include South Dakota, Wyoming, Idaho, North Dakota.
-See the full list of states and their borders here.
+Its four (4) bordering states are South Dakota, Wyoming, Idaho, and North Dakota.
+See the full list of the 50 states and their borders here.
 Montana (nicknamed: the Treasure State) has 56 counties.
 The state’s capital is Helena.
 With these facts about Montana, let us explore more about its history, geography, culture, people, economy and more.

 1. The name Montana has a Spanish origin.
 The earliest Spanish settlers named the state “montaña” and it means mountain in Spanish.
 Montana is one of the nine mountainous states located in the western United States.

 2. The motto of Montana is “oro y plata” and this means “gold and silver” in Spanish.
 This motto is taken from the gold and silver deposits in the state.
 Gold was first discovered in Montana in 1852.

 3. Butte, Montana is called the “richest hill on planet earth”.
 This is because of the rich mining history of this city.